-She practically, theoretically, technically reshaped the Barbie Aesthetic and turned it into her personal brand and trademark.
+She practically, theoretically, and technically reshaped the Barbie Aesthetic and turned it into her personal brand and trademark.
 She fermented it and made her 130+ million dollar fortune.

 The Barbie Look